 About Cedar and Sage Martial Arts

-Cedar and Sage Martial Arts is a non-profit school operating in Anadarko, Oklahoma.
+Cedar and Sage Martial Arts is a not for profit school operating in Anadarko, Oklahoma.
+The school is currently under the direction of Ricky Settle.
+Mr. Settle holds the rank of 2nd dan and trained under the guidance of Master Quoetone.
 The school operates under a charter from N.A.M.A.A.
 Grand Master Alan Little Sun.
-The school is under the direct supervision of 7th dan Ron Quoetone.

-The primary style taught is Tae Kwon Do, with some Jujitsu and Kenpo.
+The primary style taught is Tae Kwon Do and Senshi-Ryu, which includes aspects of Jujitsu and Kenpo.

 School tuition is $20.00 per month.
-The school is operated as a non-profit and the tuition kept as low as possible in an effort to prevent monetary considerations from keeping any student out of the program.
+The school is operated as a not for profit and the tuition kept as low as possible in an effort to prevent monetary considerations from keeping any student out of the program.
 Cedar and Sage is a member of the Senshi Ryu Martial Arts Association.

 Classes meet each Tuesday and Thursday at 6:00 pm at 115 N 1st Street in Anadarko.
 Students under the age of 18 must be accompanied by a parent or guardian on their first visit.

 Martial Arts is a way of life.
 It's a quest to achieve the most one can be in body, mind, and spirit.
 The use of Cedar and Sage in the school name pays honor to the role these items play in traditional Native American culture.

 Native American Elders have long taught the importance of the cedar and sage plants in cleansing the body and spirit.
 They are traditionally used to cleanse one of any bad feelings, negative thoughts, bad spirits, or negative energy.